 This is reprehensible.

-I will work arm-in-arm with Sheriff Hill to make sure the Democrats never turn Prince William County into a sanctuary for dangerous criminals who are in the country illegally.
+I will work arm-in-arm with Sheriff Hill to make sure Prince William County is never turned into a Sanctuary County for dangerous criminals.

 The Impact of Overdevelopment